benludwig/benludwig.github.io/_work/connex-date-selection.md

 <div class="grid-item">
   <div class="copy-block revealblock">
     <p>The presets, custom date inputs and the calendar are all tightly coupled; changing one will update all three.
-Turning on compare dates is now inside the main panel, making it easier to enable.
-When a user compares data to the same time last year, the actual dates are displayed as help text before any data is loaded.</p>
+Turning on compare dates is now inside the main panel, making it easier to enable.</p>
     <p>By the time the back-end and mid-tier developers were finished with the API, we had a fully designed piece of UI ready for integration.
 The process of comparing dates is now more intuitive and quicker to access.</p>
   </div>
 </div>